IntersectMBO/cardano-node/doc/stake-pool-operations/withdraw-rewards.md

     ]

+### Query the payment address balance

-You'll withdraw rewards into a payment.addr wich will pay for the transaction fees, Query the payment address balance
+You'll withdraw rewards into a payment.addr wich will pay for the transaction fees.

     cardano-cli shelley query utxo --address $(cat payment.addr) --mainnet